-The cops in particular would be more likely to know the score—especially if any kind of rumor got around about what really happened to Wuertz, Ramirez, and the one mafioso whose name escapes me.
+The cops in particular would be more likely to know the score—especially if any kind of rumor got around about what really happened to Wuertz, Ramirez, and Maroni.
 In The Dark Knight, Batman was their ally, and they knew it.
 That's also why the younger cop shoots at Batman—he's not part of the old guard that knows Bats is alright.

 Batman wasn't wanted for 5 murders - he was wanted for Harvey's only.
 The "Five dead" people were the workers named "Harvey" and "Dent", the judge, Commissoner Loeb, and Rachel - who all died because Batman didn't do what the Joker asked.
 That they are numbered specifically when at least 6 other cops died highlights what the Joker told Dent in the hospital - no one cares when he kills the ones who are supposed to be in danger.

 Batman said he killed "those people", which implies that he was taking the heat for the people that Harvey killed, as well as for Harvey, to keep from tarnishing Harvey's reputation and setting the mob leaders free.

 He meant it figuratively.
 Harvey couldn't have been one of the five, because the Joker also said "[Batman] let five people die", and that was before Dent's death.